The 10 Most Watched Private Companies

-SecondMarket, the online marketplace for buying private company stock, just released its Q3 2011 report.
+SecondMarket, the online marketplace for buying private company stock, just released its Q2 2011 report.

 The newest additions to SecondMarket.
-They began the quarter with fewer than 10 watchers and gained significant traction by the end of Q3:
+They began the quarter with fewer than 10 watchers and gained significant traction by the end of Q2:

 Business Insider Emails & Alerts